NYC hospitals prep for nurse strike amid negotiations

 Cartwright said the flagship was “heartbroken” about having to transfer patients, particularly the infants, but would ensure the right care for them and patients who remain.

 Negotiations also continued at Montefiore and the roughly 850-bed BronxCare Health System, while Flushing Hospital Medical Center reached a tentative agreement with nurses Friday evening.
-Spokespeople for the union and for Flushing Hospital, a 300-bed facility in Queens, confirmed the deal but didn’t immediately release details.
+Spokespeople for the union and for Flushing Hospital, a 300-bed facility in Queens, confirmed the deal.
+The union said it included boosts in staffing, plus the same raises — as do the other tentative contracts.

 Spokespeople for Montefiore and BronxCare had no immediate comment Friday.